 Since launching in 2016, the NPF Patient Navigation Center has helped more than 26,500 individuals in managing psoriasis or psoriatic arthritis.

 Every person is unique, and the resources given to one person may not be right for the next.
-That’s why NPF navigators offer personalized assistance tailored to the individual.
+That’s why our patient navigators offer personalized assistance tailored to the individual.